solana-labs/solana/book/src/stake-delegation-and-rewards.md

 ### StakeInstruction::DelegateStake(u64)

-The Stake account is moved from Unitialized to StakeState::Stake form.
+The Stake account is moved from Uninitialized to StakeState::Stake form.
 This is how stakers choose their initial delegate validator node and activate their stake account lamports.